 Contributing to dialogue in the field is a priority for me.
 While I believe everyone should be compensated for their labor, I prioritize committing a portion of my time and energy to improving the professional field.
 I prioritize participating in at least one group for both my regional and national organizations.
 I also provide blog posts, articles, presentations, webinars, and workshops through these professional organizations.

 This page gathers all of my current content available to you for free.

-I have two books available: A Survivor’s Guide to Museum Grant Writing and How to Select, Buy, and Use a Museum CMS, and Museum Digital Projects and You.
+I have three books available: A Survivor’s Guide to Museum Grant Writing, How to Select, Buy, and Use a Museum CMS, and Museum Digital Projects and You.
 Where to Begin?.
 Both books were published by Lucidea Press and are available in paperback via Amazon.

 Thanks to Lucidea Press, I can offer you a free e-copy of these books through the following links: